gth828r/brownify/README.md

  - `vocals`: The vocal track split out by the audio splitter

 Names:
 Sinks must be named.
-Names are alpha-numeric with no punctuation or whitespace.
+Names are alphanumeric with no punctuation or whitespace.

 Defined sources:
 A defined source is a named sink which was already defined in a previous pipeline.